KualiCo/easy-cursors/README.md

 Best Practices
 --------------

 ##### One cursor per component.
+Unwrap your cursor early

 Your component should own one cursor.
 For example, a `<Person>` component could have a cursor to a person object.
 If person's have a `.name`, don't mess around with cursors to `.name`.
-Just unwrap your person object at the top, do whatever you want with it, and call update all at once.
+Just unwrap your person object at the top, and stick with normal data objects everywhere.

     render: function() {